AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-25-format-code-on-save-vs-code-eslint.md

 }
 ```

+{% aside %}
   I've disabled the `react-in-jsx-scope` rule, as it tends to be annoying if you're using React 17+ (where you [don't have to explicitly import React](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#whats-a-jsx-transform)).
 If you're working with a lower version number, you'll want to enable this rule and import React anytime you need to render JSX.
+{% endaside %}

-#### 3. Configure VS Code to Auto-Format Code on Save
+## 3. Formatting on Save in VS Code with ESLint

-We're almost done!
-You've installed ESLint and configured it according to your needs.
-Now, you just need to do two more things:

-1. Install the VS Code extension for ESLint.
-2. Configure your VS Code settings so that ESLint formats your code on save.
+Now that we've installed and configured ESLint, all that remains is to tell VS Code how to format your code on save.

-##### Installing the ESLint Extension for VS Code
+### Installing the ESLint Extension for VS Code

 The first step is easy—just head over to the extensions tab in VS Code's sidebar and search for the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) (`dbaeumer.vscode-eslint`):

 {% include img.html src: "eslint-extension.png", alt: "Viewing the ESLint extension in the VS Code extension marketplace." %}

-You may need to reload VS Code.
+You may see a prompt to reload VS Code after installing the extension.

-At this point, you may be asked if you want to load and use the ESLint executable installed in `node_modules` for the VS Code extension.
-A dialog window will pop up saying something like this:
+At this point, you may also be asked if you want to give the ESLint extension permission to load and use the ESLint executable installed in `node_modules`.
+A notification will pop up saying something like this:

 > The ESLint extension will use node_modules/eslint for validation, which is installed locally in folder 'your-folder'.
 Do you allow the execution of the ESLint version including all plugins and configuration files it will load on your behalf?

 Click `Allow` (or `Allow everywhere`).
-If the dialog doesn't pop up and you're seeing squiggly lines in a file, you may need to just open the lightbulb menu (put your cursor on the squiggly lines and do `Ctrl+.`/`Cmd+.`) and choose `ESLint: Manage Library Execution`.
+If the notification doesn't appear and you're seeing squiggly lines in any of your files, you may need to open the lightbulb menu (put your cursor over the squiggly lines and use the keyboard shortcuts `Ctrl+.` or `Cmd+.`) and choose `ESLint: Manage Library Execution`.

+#### Optional: Recommended Workspace Extensions

-One last thing worth mentioning: If you're working with other developers, you can configure the recommended extensions for your workspace.
+If you're setting up ESLint in a shared repo, you can also configure the recommended extensions for your project workspace.
 This will prompt other team members to install the ESLint extension if they don't already have it when they open your workspace in VS Code.
 To do so, open your command palette and run the command `Configure Recommended Extensions (Workspace Folder)`.
 This creates an `extensions.json` file in a `.vscode/` folder at the root of your project.
 Add the string ID for the ESLint extension that you installed:

 {% include codeHeader.html file: "extensions.json" %}
 ```json